creativeprojects/resticprofile/docs/content/configuration/jsonschema/index.md

 As an alternative to URLs, schemas can be generated locally with:
 `resticprofile generate --json-schema [--version RESTIC_VERSION] [v2|v1]`

-You can prefix the command with the environment variable `SCHEMA_BASE_URL` to change the base URL (defaults to `https://creativeprojects.github.io/resticprofile/jsonschema/`)
+You can prefix the command with the environment variable `SCHEMA_BASE_URL` to change the base URL (defaults to `https://creativeprojects.github.io/resticprofile/jsonschema/`).
+This can be useful if you're working in an offline environment or need to use a custom schema location.
 {{% /notice %}}

 ## Usage (vscode)